-PNAU, hip-hop artist Tkay Maidza and several DJ’s will entertain the crowds at Luna Park and if you don’t feel like dancing you can check out the rides!
-Great views too.
+This year Harbour Party entertainment is an all-girl event with the Veronicas’s, Nicole Miller, Nat Conway, KLP and DJ Purple Sneakers on the bill.
+If you don’t feel like dancing you can check out the rides!
+The site has great views too.
 Check out the event map to see how the ticketing works.

 General Admission on sale now $149 several VIP packages also on offer.
-Presale (via mailing list) on now with the full sale starting in the next couple of weeks.
 This event sold out early December in 2017.